The 10 Best Children’s Books About Dinosaurs Available Today

 Check Amazon

-In the Past by David Elliott
+6. In the Past by David Elliott (Author), Matthew Trueman (Illustrator)

 Travel back to the prehistoric age to find a variety of new and well-known creatures, including the enigmatic trilobite and the renowned Tyrannosaurus rex.
 Does your kiddo wish to meet a dunkleosteus?
 Perhaps a psittacosaurus.
-How about the meganaura, which is like a dragonfly
+How about the meganaura, which was like a dragonfly

 David Elliott and Matthew Trueman shed light on some of the most fascinating species that have ever evolved on the earth in a collection that is arranged chronologically by period and is sure to fascinate everyone from armchair dino fans to aspiring paleontologists.
 This book guarantees exciting journeys back to a period as fascinating and changeable as any in the evolutionary history of our planet by combining poems that are both educational and artistic with visuals that are great for gazing over.